 Dental Conversion Optimization

-Traffic isn’t the problem because calls are already coming in and forms are being submitted.
-However, booked appointments and show rates are not increasing as expected.
-This gap exists in your conversion path, and closing it does not require additional ad spend.
+Conversion optimization is the real issue when traffic is already coming in but results are not increasing.
+Moreover, calls are already coming in and forms are being submitted.
+Yet, booked appointments and show rates are not increasing as expected.
+As a result, this gap exists in your conversion path.
+Fortunately, closing it does not require additional ad spend.

 +42%